axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/page-header-footer.rst

 | pageFooter            | java.lang.String      | HTML code is also supported |
 +-----------------------+-----------------------+-----------------------------+

-If you use Case Scope, you need to copy the ``PortalStart`` process from ``portal`` to your project.
-This ensures that the process request is issued through your project instead of the (standard) portal.

 .. tip::

    Refer to process ``CustomPageHeaderAndFooter`` in project ``portal-developer-examples`` for an example of page header and footer customization.

-.. |page-header-footer| image:: ../../screenshots/dashboard/page-header-footer.png